-Upon completion of this offering, we will have 8,500,000 ADSs outstanding, representing approximately 4,250,000 of our outstanding ordinary shares, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Upon completion of this offering, we will have 8,500,000 ADSs outstanding, representing approximately 16.5% of our outstanding ordinary shares, assuming (i) the underwriters do not exercise their option to purchase additional ADSs, and (ii) we will issue and sell 1,200,000 Class A ordinary shares through the Concurrent Private Placements.
 All of the ADSs sold in this offering will be freely transferable by persons other than by our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of our ADSs in the public market could adversely affect prevailing market prices of our ADSs.
 Prior to this offering, there has been no public market for our ordinary shares or the ADSs.
-Our ADSs have been approved for listing on the NASDAQ Global Market, but we cannot assure you that a regular trading market will develop in the ADSs.
+We intend to apply to list the ADSs on the NASDAQ Global Market, but we cannot assure you that a regular trading market will develop in the ADSs.
 We do not expect that a trading market will develop for our ordinary shares not represented by the ADSs.